Historical Documents:

 EMPLOYMENT AND BENEFIT REFERENCE MANUALS

-In July 2010, the Franklin County Board of Developmental Disabilities asked Georgetown, Midwest and Pacific Consulting and PPIWDC to create professional implementation manuals on the U.S. Social Security Administration’s Ticket to Work program; Ohio’s Medicaid Buy-In program for Workers with Disabilities and the Federal Agency Hiring initiative of President Obama for people with disabilities.
+In July 2010, the Franklin County Board of Developmental Disabilities asked Steve Pleasnick of Georgetown, Midwest and Pacific Consulting and Charles Arndt of PPIWDCNY to create professional implementation manuals on the U.S. Social Security Administration’s Ticket to Work program; Ohio’s Medicaid Buy-In program for Workers with Disabilities and the Federal Agency Hiring initiative of President Obama for people with disabilities.
 The manuals on presented here with the permission of Superintendent Jed Morison.

 Ticket to Work Manual 2010 PDF